-In a spacious, industrial building, a team of experts works together to assemble a machine.
-Each worker is specifically trained, and the machine is passed from one to the other until it is assembled, thoroughly tested, and ready to head out the door.
+In a spacious, industrial building, a team of experts works together to assemble a machine meant to operate as a can seamer.
+Each worker is specifically trained in metal fabrication and other industrial processes, and the machine is passed from one to the other until it is assembled, thoroughly tested, and ready to head out the door to a factory assembly line.

 It is a rare sight in this age of automation, but it’s just another day at the office for the team at Peekskill’s Bantam Tools.